Antioch, Tennessee: 19th century

-Even though the railroad was losing popularity, the town of Antioch continued to grow through its local commerce.
-By the 1880s, the village consisted of a railroad station, one church, one store, a blacksmith shop, and a few residences.
+20th century

 In the 1930s, an automobile repair shop and, later, a village pub would replace the blacksmith shop.
 Also in the area, local music teachers taught lessons out of a home on Mill Creek Valley Pike (Antioch Pike), and a two-story grocery store was owned and operated by a bachelor, Mr. Harris, who lived on the second floor of the premises.
 The post office remained as a community staple in the area and existed as part of the local grocery stores in subsequent years.

 Over time, as Antioch continued to grow through suburbanization, it became more difficult to pinpoint where exactly Antioch was located.
 Having never formed as an incorporated city, the town of Antioch was mostly defined by its postal address.
 Identifying the community this way also proved difficult because the mail route was not confined to the small area around Blue Hole Road.
 A 1993 Nashville Scene magazine article titled "An Antioch State of Mind" reported that the Antioch post office grew to serve 14 rural routes and 11 urban routes.
 Despite the confusion about where Antioch started and stopped, people continued to be drawn to the area, and it saw significant growth in subsequent years.

 In the 1970s, Antioch experienced explosive growth, largely due to the expansion of the Nashville sewer system to the area and the availability of large amounts of former farmland, which made possible the construction of many low-rise apartment complexes.

+21st century

 The area continues to experience some of the highest growth rates in the Metropolitan Area of Nashville and Davidson County.

 Economy

 The most important business concentration in Antioch is around the Commons at the Crossings, formerly Hickory Hollow Mall, which opened in 1978.
 As Hickory Hollow Mall, it was a regional shopping mall with a gross leasing area of 1107476 sqft, more than 140 stores, and 5,795 parking spaces.
-Anchor stores included Sears and Macy's.
-As of late 2008, the mall had seen an increase in store closures, including larger stores such as Dillard's and Linens 'n Things.
-A Walmart Supercenter and many new strip malls (open-front shopping centers) have also opened.
-Large-scale home builders such as Beazer and Centex Homes have constructed many new subdivisions.
-As of February 2013, Target had left the Antioch area.